ZhiweiYan-96/shell_learning/README.md

 # Learning Shell
 Code for Learning Shelling

-Every file are related to a specific topic.
+Every file is related to a specific topic.

-Important thing are shown in the comments of scripts.
+Important things are shown in comments of scripts.